AbstractSDK/abstract/framework/docs/src/5_platform/index.md

-# Framework Components
+# Contracts

 ```admonish info
 At this point you have enough knowledge to start building your own Abstract Module.
 If you want to start building, head over to our [Getting Started](../4_get_started/1_index.md) section! 🛠️
 ```

 In the previous sections, we covered different high-level aspects of the Abstract framework.
-In the following sections, we will explore the different components of the Abstract framework in more detail.
+In the following sections, we will explore the different contracts of the Abstract framework in more detail.

 Here's a peek into the key elements that form the foundation of the Abstract framework: